 Twitter ethnicity demographics

-- More than a quarter (26%) of U.S. Twitter users identify as black, while 24% identify as white, and 20% identify as Hispanic.
+- More than a quarter (26%) of U.S adults who identify as black use Twitter, while 24% of white-identified U.S adults, and 20% of Hispanic-identified U.S. adults use Twitter.

 - 59% of white, American Twitter users use the platform to receive news, compared to 39% of non-white users.